murphyo/mobile-asset-generator/ReadMe.markdown

 Renames the layer based on the filename

 _us-android-export-padding_
-Takes a XXXHDPI image and creates M/H/XH/XXH/XXXHDPI assets using Android naming conventions
+Takes a XXXHDPI image and creates M/H/X/XX/XXXHDPI assets using Android naming conventions

 _us-ios-export-padding_
 Takes a 3x image and create 1/2/3x assets using iOS naming conventions

+_AI-MultiExporter_
+Adds ability to export Illustrator artboards as PDFs

 **Actions**
 _Asset Automator_